inqanee/Instagram-Unfollowers-Check/README.md

    - Replace `'your_password'` with your actual Instagram password.

 4. **Run the Script**
+   - Type 'Chromedriver' into your terminal
+   - You should get a message saying something like 'ChromeDriver was started successfully on port....'
    - Execute the script.
 A WebDriver window will open and automatically log in to your Instagram account.

 5. **Navigate to Your Profile**